What Is Key Man Insurance?

-Key man insurance is a life insurance policy, held by a business, to cover the life of a vital employee.
-Key man life insurance is sometimes called key employee life insurance or key person insurance.
+Key man insurance is a life insurance policy held by a business to cover the life of a vital employee.
+You might also hear it referred to as “key employee life insurance” or “key person insurance.”

 The qualifications of a key man or woman depend on your company (and your discretion).
-A general description is: an employee who possesses skills, knowledge, contacts, and/or relationships which are crucial toward your company’s continuance but which are very costly or difficult to replace.
+As a business owner, it’s up to you to know who in your organization justifies the coverage.
+In general, a key employee possesses skills, knowledge, contacts, and/or relationships that are crucial for keeping your business running and that would be costly or difficult to replace.

-Depending on the policy you buy, key man life insurance can provide needed funds even without the death of the insured key man or woman.
+Depending on the policy you buy, key man life insurance can provide needed funds even without the death of the insured.
 Specifically, a cash value life insurance policy builds equity (from your premiums and from interest) for as long as you pay into it.
 You can liquidate the cash value insurance policy at any time, for any reason.
 The amount of equity your policy builds will probably be much lower than the policy’s death benefit, however, so beware and plan accordingly.

 To get a free quote for a term life policy, click here to use our quoter.
 Need help or want a free, personal consultation before deciding which type of key man policy is right for your business?
 Give us a call today at 916-773-3800.